Gayle Felton Love Thy Neighbor Worship Event 2024

 You can register online at Eventbrite (tap below) or mail checks payable to MFSA NC, PO Box 18311, Raleigh NC 27619-8311.

-The reception is named in memory of late Reverend Dr. Gayle Carlton Felton who passed in 2014 at the age of 71.
+The event is named in memory of late Reverend Dr. Gayle Carlton Felton who passed in 2014 at the age of 71.
 She was champion for the rights of women, African Americans, and the LGBTQ community.
 Here is more about her

 Gayle was a native of Pinetops, NC.
 She graduated with a B.A. in History from North Carolina Wesleyan College where she was the first valedictorian of the newly opened college.
 Gayle taught high school history and civics in Edgecombe County before answering the call to ministry.